 The airline industry remains intensely competitive and volatile.
 Challenges with increased fuel costs plague profitability and continued service to smaller and marginally profitable markets.
-Positive for Duluth, Allegiant Airlines has had several continued full and productive years of service to Las Vegas from Duluth twice weekly.
-Midwest Airlines began operating two flights daily from Duluth to Milwaukee but unfortunately discontinued service in November 2007.
+Positive for Duluth, Allegiant Airlines has had several continued full and productive years of service to Las Vegas from Duluth twice weekly and in 2009 added twice weekly service to Orlando.
+Additionally in December 2009, United Airlines began twice daily direct service between Duluth and its Chicago O'Hare hub.
 The establishment of additional air service to our market is continually being pursued with various carriers.
-Finally, Monaco Air has had another productive and successful year of operations as the Fixed Base Operator and has experienced positive results marketing international servicing.
-Monaco's quality of services and operations have led to more activity for corporate, charter, and general aviation users of the Duluth Airport as well as increased revenues for the DAA.
+Finally, Monaco Air has firmly established itself and continues to have productive and successful operations as the Fixed Base Operator.
+Monaco's quality of services and operations has led to more activity for international, corporate, charter, and general aviation users of the Duluth Airport as well as increased revenues for the DAA.

 The DAA continued to make improvements to facilities, infrastructure, and respond to new security directives.
-In 2008, the following projects or additions to projects reached completion and were transferred to fixed asset records: (1) Airfield Rescue and Fire Fighting Facility Phase II - \$5.6 million, (2) General Arrivals Apron Expansion - \$1.3 million, (3) New Terminal and Infrastructure Design - \$1.3 million, (4) Cargo Apron Expansion - \$880 thousand, (5) Additions to Terminal Improvements for Transportation Security Agency Safety Mitigation - \$501 thousand, (6) Additions to Runway 9/27 Rehabilitation and Shoulder Project - \$343 thousand, and (7) Additions to the Air National Guard By Pass Taxiway - \$288 thousand.
+In 2009, the following projects or additions to projects reached completion and were transferred to fixed asset records: (1) Air National Guard Arm/Dearm Ramp - \$1.6 million; (2) General Arrivals Apron, Ramp, Taxiway, and Access Road Improvements - \$2.8 million; (3) Air National Guard Fiber Optics Conduit - \$480 thousand; and (4) Additions to Runway 9/27 Rehabilitation and Shoulder Project - \$28 thousand.

-Presently in design is a new \$65 million Passenger Terminal Building and supporting infrastructure; groundbreaking is anticipated for the summer of 2009 with construction expected to last up to three years.
+Groundbreaking began in 2009 for the new \$65 million Passenger Terminal Building and supporting infrastructure.
+During 2009, \$5.4 million was expended for Phase I, consisting of site work, new roadways, infrastructure, and new parking lots.
+Construction on the new terminal building is expected to begin in the summer of 2010.
+The entire construction project is expected to last up to three years.
 Federal, state, and local airport dollars will fund the project.

-The union contract between the Duluth Airport Authority and AFSCME Local 66 was last renegotiated in 2006 and is effective through December 31, 2009.
+The union contract between the Duluth Airport Authority and AFSCME Local 66 was last renegotiated in 2009 and is effective through December 31, 2010.